PUP (band): Acclaim and awards

 PUP has enjoyed critical success, having been nominated or won in major Canadian contests such as the Juno Awards, the Polaris Music Prize, the CBC Bucky Awards, among others.
 Their first single "Reservoir" was nominated for a SOCAN Song-writing Prize.
 It was also used on gameplay footage shown at the Electronic Entertainment Expo 2016 for the game Watch Dogs 2.

 PUP won two Bucky Awards from CBC Radio 3 for Best Live Show and Best New Artist in 2013, as well as a nomination for Best Video.
 PUP's first album was long-listed for the prestigious Polaris Music Prize of 2014.
 The national newspaper The Globe & Mail called them out as front-runners in the contest along with Arcade Fire, Mac DeMarco, BadBadNotGood, among other artists.
 PUP has been nominated for three Juno Awards.
 In 2015, PUP was nominated for Recording Package of the Year and Video of the Year for "Guilt Trip."
 In 2016, PUP was nominated again for Video of the Year for "Dark Days."

 Rolling Stone listed the "Canadian punkers" of PUP as one of 2014's "breakout rock acts."
 Jeremy Schaulin-Rioux was nominated for the 2016 Prism Prize for Music Video of the Year for "Dark Days".

 PUP achieved commercial success with the release of their second album, The Dream Is Over, on May 27, 2016, with chart achievement recognition from Billboard in several categories including Canadian Albums, Alternative Albums, Heatseekers, Independent Albums, Top Rock Albums, and Top Album Sales.
 In July 2016, The Dream is Over was nominated to the short-list of the Polaris Music Price 2016.
 Rolling Stone also listed the "Sleep in the Heat" music video as #4 of the "10 Best Music Videos of 2016."

 "DVP" and "Sleep in the Heat" were nominated for the 2017 Prism Prize for Music Video.
 In July 2017, PUP won SOCAN Songwriting Prize for "DVP."
 In March 2018, PUP was nominated for the Prism Prize for the video for "Old Wounds."

-In July 2019, Morbid Stuff was nominated on 2019 Polaris Music Prize.
-In February 2020, music videos "Kids" and "Free at Last" nominated for long-list Prism Prize 2020. in June 2020, Morbid Stuff won an "Alternative Album of the year" of 2020 Juno Award.
-In March 2021, "This Place Sucks Ass" was nominated on "Alternative album of the year" category of 2021 Juno Award.
+In July 2019, Morbid Stuff was nominated for the 2019 Polaris Music Prize.
+In February 2020, music videos "Kids" and "Free at Last" were longlisted for the Prism Prize.

+In June 2020, Morbid Stuff won the Juno Award for Alternative Album of the Year at the Juno Awards of 2020.
+This Place Sucks Ass was nominated in the same category at the Juno Awards of 2021, and Who Will Look After the Dogs? was a finalist at the Juno Awards of 2026.

+Who Will Look After the Dogs? was longlisted for the 2026 Polaris Music Prize, and the song "Hunger for Death" was shortlisted for the SOCAN Polaris Song Prize.